davidmasse/blog-permute/README.md

 ![permute_result](permute_result.png)

 And here is the key code used to generate the above.
 This is not necessarily the [cleanest or fastest way](https://stackoverflow.com/questions/13109274/python-recursion-permutations).
+The constant factor could be reduced to e-1 by testing whether `len(diff) == 1` and, if so, adding the final character and appending the permutation to the list without calling `permute` again.

 ```
 def permute(orig_str, current_str = ''):